Language selection

 Specifically, project costs and expenditures that qualify as in-kind contributions include:

-- Any costs or expenditures funded by government of Canada organizations other than DFO, or by any other organizations providing fund for the project, must be listed in section 4.1 (b) of the application.
+• Any costs or expenditures funded by government of Canada organizations other than DFO, or by any other organizations providing funds for the project, must be listed in section 11 of the LOI.

 Project costs must not include depreciation costs and non-incremental costs attributed to organization-owned equipment, facilities and platforms (such as a ship) used for the project.